RDWV/rdwv-docs/guides/server-management-settings.md

 ### Cleanup unused images

-This process does the same as after upgrade-cleans up all unused bitcart images from previous upgrades
+This process does the same as after upgrade-cleans up all unused RedWaves images from previous upgrades

 ### Cleanup logs